harrelfe/blogd/content/post/marg.markdown

 |                         0.05| 7.99|

 The marginal OR depends on the distribution of the sex variable in the sample, and does not transport to populations with a different sex ratio than the trial enrollment achieved.
 It is conditional (adjusted) ORs that generalize to other populations.
 These calculations illustrate that the sex-conditional OR equals the marginal OR only if the distribution is altered so that the conditioning doesn't matter (e.g., all the males or all the females are excluded).
 But what is the exact interpretation of the original marginal OR of 5.44 since it involves hidden conditioning on a 1:1 sex ratio in our example?
 A definition for this example is that 5.44 is the unconditional OR _only when there are equal numbers of males and females_ because that's how the sample was constituted.
 But what is the interpretation when one wants to apply the RCT results to individual patients?
 It would seem to apply only to those rare situations where the patient is being counseled but for some reason we don't know the patient's sex[^2].
 The marginal estimate needs the physician to conceptualize the clinical population (or at least the sex ratio) from which the patient came since it does not want to take into account the patient's actual sex.

+To say this another way, the sample-averaged OR of 5.44 does not apply to males, does not apply to females, and can conceivably only apply to a patient whose sex the physician refuses to know and for which their probability of being female is exactly 0.5.
+Even then the fact that the treatment OR is the same for both males and females makes the use of the sample averaged value highly questionable.

 Mitch Gail summarized this situation well as quoted by [Hauck, Anderson, and Marcus](https://www.sciencedirect.com/science/article/abs/pii/S0197245697001475):